 For people suffering domestic abuse, the support of a trusted friend can be invaluable.
 It is important that the person knows you believe them and that they are not alone.
 Try not to judge or blame either party.
 Encourage your friend to contact one of the agencies who can help.
 If you witness an assault, phone the police.
 Do not intervene physically.

-Remember, the police take domestic abuse very seriously and they do have powers to act.
+The police take domestic abuse very seriously and they have powers to act.

-In addition to the police, there are specialist organisations which can offer support and practical advice.
+As well as the police, there are specialist organisations which offer support and practical advice.
 Their services are confidential, and in many cases, completely free.
 Useful numbers are available in the Directories section of the Somerset Survivors website.

 In an emergency always dial 999

-The Domestic Abuse FreeFone Support Line (DAFFS) 0800 69 49 999 is a single point of contact for free and confidential advice and support to any person concerned about domestic abuse in the Avon and Somerset area.
+The support line 0800 69 49 999 is a single point of contact for confidential advice and support to any person concerned about domestic abuse in the Avon and Somerset area.

 The 24 Hour National Domestic Violence Helpline is for women experiencing physical, emotional or sexual violence in the home.
-The Helpline is a member of Language Line and can provide access to an interpreter for non-English speaking callers.
-The Helpline can also access the BT Type Talk Service for deaf callers.
+The helpline is a member of Language Line and can provide access to an interpreter for non-English speaking callers.
+The helpline can also access the BT Type Talk Service for deaf callers.
 They provide advice, information and support.
-Callers can be referred to local refuges and emergency and temporary accommodation on.
+Callers can be referred to local refuges and emergency and temporary accommodation.
 This line is free, confidential and open 24 hours a day.
-Alternatively visit the Women's Aid website or Refuge website.
+Or visit the Women's Aid website or Refuge website.